History Hans Högman

 Angel Maker Hilda Nilsson, Helsingborg, Sweden

 Hilda Nilsson was born in 1876 in the countryside of Scania province, south of Sweden.
-Seventeen old she held a place as a maid in Helsingborg city.
-She later became known as “the Angel Maker on Bruksgatan Street”.
-In 1917 she was sentenced to death for murdering 8 children in her foster care sometime between 1915 and 1917.
+Seventeen years old, she held a place as a maid in Helsingborg city.
+She later became known as “the Angel Maker on Bruksgatan Street.”
+In 1917, she was sentenced to death for murdering 8 children in her foster care sometime between 1915 and 1917.
 Only two of the foster children in her care were allowed to live.
-Hilda was married to Gustaf Nilsson and the couple had great debts and were risking being evicted from their home at Bruksgatan 5, Helsingborg.
-To get some extra income Hilda Nilsson began taking in illegitimate infants in foster care for money (lump-sum payments).
+Hilda was married to Gustaf Nilsson, and the couple had great debts and were risking being evicted from their home at Bruksgatan 5, Helsingborg.
+To get some extra income, Hilda Nilsson began taking in illegitimate infants in foster care for money (lump-sum payments).
 The image to the right shows Hilda Nilsson and was taken by the police when she was placed in custody.
-Her first foster child was a five months old baby girl who kept Hilda awake throughout the nights with her constant crying.
-The small payment could not cover the care of the child for long and Hilda then began a gruesome activity where she was taking in other women's children for money and as soon as she received the money she murdered the children.
+Her first foster child was a five-month-old baby girl who kept Hilda awake throughout the nights with her constant crying.
+The small payment could not cover the care of the child for long, and Hilda then began a gruesome activity where she was taking in other women's children for money, and as soon as she received the money, she murdered the children.
 Not even her husband Gustaf or the neighbors knew when she had received a new child since Hilda had them killed outright.
 These heinous activities could continue due to the authorities very seldom or never knew about the existence of these infants and because the mothers’ hardly ever wanted any contact with the illegitimate children they left in foster care.
-When Hilda’s husband found out that the first child was gone Hilda just said that a well-off couple had collected the child.
-Hilda murdered the infants by putting them in a washtub filled with water and placed a washboard as a lid and a coal-scuttle on top as a weight.
-The image to the left shows the wash tub, washboard, and the coal scuttle which Hilda Nilsson used when she drowned the infants.
-When Hilda had placed a child in the washtub she left the room and returned a couple of hours later to find the child dead.
-Hilda then burnt the child’s body in the charcoal furnace used to heat the water in the laundry room.
-On a few occasions, Hilda didn’t even have the time to burn the bodies so she dug up a hole in the ground and buried them.
+When Hilda’s husband found out that the first child was gone, Hilda just said that a well-off couple had collected the child.
+Hilda murdered the infants by putting them in a washtub filled with water and placing a washboard as a lid and a coal-scuttle on top as a weight.
+The image to the left shows the wash tub, washboard, and coal scuttle that Hilda Nilsson used when she drowned the infants.
+When Hilda had placed a child in the washtub, she left the room and returned a couple of hours later to find the child dead.
+Hilda then burned the child’s body in the charcoal furnace used to heat the water in the laundry room.
+On a few occasions, Hilda didn’t even have the time to burn the bodies, so she dug up a hole in the ground and buried them.
 Hilda Nilsson had a large number of infants killed in this manner without being revealed.
 What made Hilda Nilsson stand out was that she actively had the foster children killed.
 Most angel makers “just” neglected the children and made them live in penury and starvation to the point where they finally died.
-This latter situation made most mothers doubtful and refused to give away their infants to foster homes in a miserable state and these angel makers were quickly revealed.
+This latter situation made most mothers doubtful and refused to give away their infants to foster homes in a miserable state, and these angel makers were quickly revealed.
 However, Hilda Nilsson’s home was well taken care of, clean, and with only a few children.
-The mothers who left their infants in Hilda’s care really thought that they would get a good childhood why Hilda’s shady business could go on for a long time.
+The mothers who left their infants in Hilda’s care really thought that they would get a good childhood, which is why Hilda’s shady business could go on for a long time.
 She even managed to keep her activities a secret to both her husband and the two surviving children.
-Hilda Nilsson’s gruesome activities were finally revealed when Blenda Henricsson, a mother who despite the shame of having an illegitimate child, Gunnar, still wanted contact with the son she left in Hilda’s care.
-When Hilda refused her grisly business was exposed.
-Blenda Henricsson got in touch with the town foster care board (Fosterbarnsnämnden) which handed over the case to the police and soon the tragedy came into the open.
-The legal proceedings draw a lot of attention when it was held in the district court (Rådhusrätten) in Helsingborg city in 1917.
+Hilda Nilsson’s gruesome activities were finally revealed when Blenda Henricsson, a mother who, despite the shame of having an illegitimate child, Gunnar, still wanted contact with the son she left in Hilda’s care.
+When Hilda refused, her grisly business was exposed.
+Blenda Henricsson got in touch with the town foster care board (Fosterbarnsnämnden), which handed over the case to the police, and soon the tragedy came into the open.
+The legal proceedings drew a lot of attention when they were held in the district court (Rådhusrätten) in Helsingborg city in 1917.
 Hilda Nilsson was sentenced to death for murder in seven cases and manslaughter in one case.
 The verdict was later confirmed in a court of appeal (Hovrätten).
-However, her execution was never carried through because Hilda managed to kill herself by hanging in her cell in “Citadellet”, the city jail in Landskrona.
+However, her execution was never carried through because Hilda managed to kill herself by hanging in her cell in “Citadellet,” the city jail in Landskrona.
 Hilda was then 41 years old.
-A bit of irony, the court transformed her death penalty to life imprisonment the same day as Hilda hanged herself but the news didn’t reach her on time.
+A bit of irony: the court transformed her death penalty to life imprisonment the same day as Hilda hanged herself, but the decision didn’t reach her on time.

 Actor Nils Poppe survived